Charitable Solicitations Act: Why You May Need a License to Accept Donations

 Licensed organizations are subject to a number of ongoing requirements, including recordkeeping and financial reporting requirements.
-The CSA also requires certain basic disclosures in making solicitations, prohibits certain behavior deemed misleading, and provides for sanctions including suspension or revocation of a license.
+The CSA also requires certain basic disclosures in making solicitations.
+It prohibits certain behavior deemed misleading.
+It also provides for sanctions including suspension or revocation of a license.

-This article is intended to provide general information only and is not a substitute for legal advice.
+This article is intended to provide general information only.
+It is not a substitute for legal advice.
 For advice regarding your specific circumstances, please do not hesitate to contact Rudman Winchell.